Travel vaccinations

 All medicines, including vaccines, may have side effects.
 In the case of vaccines, side effects are very minor and usually go away within a few days.
 Common side effects are:

 If you are concerned that you have side effects related to a vaccine, see your doctor.
-You can also report and discuss possible side effects by calling the Adverse Medicines Events (AME) Line on 1300 633 424 (1300 MEDICINE).
+You can also report and discuss possible side effects by calling the Adverse Medicine Events (AME) Line on 1300 633 424 (1300 MEDICINE).

 How much do vaccinations in Australia cost?

-Some travel vaccines may not be covered by the NIP, and you will need to buy them.
+Some travel vaccines may not be covered by the NIP and you will need to buy them.
 You can check costs with your doctor.
 Ask your doctor if there is a fee for the consultation and vaccination service, as this can vary in different clinics.

 What is the Australian Immunisation Register (AIR)?